Defining Design Requirements Using the Constraint Manager in Altium Designer

 To remove a differential pair, right-click its entry and select the Differential Pairs » Remove Differential Pair command from the context menu.

 The Diff Pairs tab of the Electrical view can also be used for explicitly managing differential pairs.
 A hierarchical list of the differential pairs in the design is shown on this tab.
-Select a cell for a differential pair or differential pair class to present constraints for it in the bottom region of the Constraint Manager.
+Select a cell for a differential pair or differential pair class to present constraints for it in the lower part of the Constraint Manager.

 Defining xNets